julienmorot/puppet-ldapauth/README.md

 ## Description

+This module aims to provide a framework to manage one LDAP master and one slave designed to perform users authentication.
 Start with a one- or two-sentence summary of what the module does and/or what problem it solves.
 This is your 30-second elevator pitch for your module.
 Consider including OS/Puppet version it works with.